What history teaches us about B2B marketing in a recession

 The first reason for this is that marketing costs fall in a recession, leading to less market noise and a higher share of voice for the remaining market players.

-Second is product development and R&D spend which, during hard times, is often completely culled.
+Second is product development and R&D spend which is often completely culled during economically hard times.
 It’s this widescale market frugality that causes a decline in the number of new products brought to market.

 As a result, the few businesses still spending – we’ll call these the ballsy businesses – are able to: